nikitavoloboev/data/focusing/rules.md

 ## Learn

-- Always learn new things but be purposeful.
-Dig deep into [fundamentals](https://medium.com/@nikitavoloboev/the-root-of-it-all-9b6ab6a77e1d) of whatever problem I want to solve.
+- Always learn new things but be purposeful & focused.
+Learn [fundamentals](https://medium.com/@nikitavoloboev/the-root-of-it-all-9b6ab6a77e1d) for clarity.
 - Document everything.
 Don't repeat things.
 Link instead.
 - There are no dumb questions.
 Do some research first though.
 - [Build things from scratch](https://github.com/nikitavoloboev/build-to-learn) to understand.
 Minimal version that works.